 Darin Faul teaches at Mountlake Terrace High School where he has been directing the concert band and jazz band programs since 1998.
 Darin is a native of Tacoma, Washington and attended Pacific Lutheran University and the Vienna Music Academy before receiving his degree from the University of Washington.
 He also holds a Masters degree in Curriculum and Instruction, and has received several awards while at Mountlake Terrace including the PTSA Teacher of the Year award, the Rotary Educator of the Month Award, and the Celebrate Teachers Award.

-New Works Ensemble, Creative Music Orchestra, All-Star Combo Coach
+New Works Ensemble, Creative Orchestra Project, All-Star Combo Coach

 Composer, pianist, and keyboardist, Wayne Horvitz performs extensively throughout Europe, Japan, and North America.
 He is the leader of Sweeter Than the Day, Zony Mash, The 4 Plus 1 Ensemble, the Gravitas Quartet and co-founder of the New York Composer Orchestra.
 A prolific composer, he has been commissioned by the Seattle Chamber Players, the Icicle Creek Trio, Kronos, BAM, Meet The Composer BAM and others.
 He has produced albums for Eddie Palmieri, Fontella Bass, Robin Holcomb and Bill Frisell among others.
 He is the recipient of numerous awards including the 2016 Doris Duke Performing Artist Award for jazz, the 2008 NEA American Masterpieces Award the 2003 Rockefeller Map Grant.
 He is the music programmer for The Royal Room, a performance venue in Seattle, Washington, and a professor of composition at the Cornish College of the Arts.

 “The JazzED New Works Ensemble fills in the cracks with classic jazz from lesser known composers, famous jazz artists who do not get presented in big bands, band leaders and arrangers who tend to be relegated to the fringes, and modern composers.
 My ensemble fuses the best of classical and jazz ensemble traditions with an emphasis on improvisation and even the creation of new works by living composers, especially students.”